-In New Mexico, we cherish our wildlife, which is deeply tied to our cultural traditions and helps sustain our $3.2 billion outdoor recreation economy through hunting, fishing, birdwatching, and more.
+In New Mexico, we cherish wildlife, which is deeply tied to our cultural traditions and helps sustain our $3.2 billion outdoor recreation economy through hunting, fishing, birdwatching, and more.

-Our Department of Game & Fish staff is doing a good job, but our current wildlife management system is outdated and underfunded, while our State Game Commission has been politicized.
+The New Mexico Department of Game & Fish staff is doing a good job, but our current wildlife management system is outdated and underfunded, while our State Game Commission has been politicized.

 This session, we must pass a reform package to give the Department of Game & Fish the tools, authority, and funding to build a 21st-century wildlife management system for future generations.